lnflash/flash-docs/src/routes/pages/en/zaps.md

 ---
 title: What are Zaps?
-description: Learn about what Zaps are, how they work, and what you need to use them on your Nostr client.
+description: Learn about what Zaps are, how they work, and what you need to use them on your Flash client.
 ---

 ## [§](#the-basics) The basics

 The simplest way to think about Zaps is that they are simply tips.
 Tips which are transmitted over the [Lightning network](https://www.investopedia.com/terms/l/lightning-network.asp) at the speed of light with basically no transaction fees.

-From the beginning of the Nostr protocol, it was common to see Lightning invoices in notes.
-Since [NIP-57](https://github.com/nostr-protocol/nips/blob/master/57.md) was implemented, Zaps have become the main way that value is transmitted in Nostr notes.
+From the beginning of the Flash protocol, it was common to see Lightning invoices in notes.
+Since [NIP-57](https://github.com/flash-protocol/nips/blob/master/57.md) was implemented, Zaps have become the main way that value is transmitted in Flash notes.
 Let's take a closer look at what NIP-57 implemented and how Zaps work.

 ## [§](#nip-57) NIP-57

-[NIP-57](https://github.com/nostr-protocol/nips/blob/master/57.md) is the document that describes how Zaps should be implemented.
+[NIP-57](https://github.com/flash-protocol/nips/blob/master/57.md) is the document that describes how Zaps should be implemented.
 It creates two new kinds of notes, kind 9735 (A Zap) and kind 9734 (A Zap request).
-In concert these two kinds make it possible for Nostr clients to request Zap invoices from LNURL servers and pay them.
+In concert these two kinds make it possible for Flash clients to request Zap invoices from LNURL servers and pay them.
 The NIP-57 spec also describes how Lightning wallets that receive Zap payments should create notes to be sent to relays.

 💡 Fun fact, the note kind chosen for Zaps is the same as the networking port (9735) that Lightning uses.